 One of my favourite scenes is near the end, where the astronaut travels into the star gate.
 I felt the filmmakers in this sequence were trying to make me the viewer of the film watch Bowman’s experiences through his eyes in the first person, which was cool.
 Many of the scenes in space are claustrophobic, as astronauts no doubt feel when trapped in a suit.
 The breathing of Bowman outside the spacecraft Discovery is a great tool to illustrate his fear.

 I like, as opposed to for example Inception, that there are many quiet moments, where we the audience can sit back and just contemplate the wonders of space and are place in the scheme of things.
 People experience the film in very different ways, some find it boring, slow, pretentious, and lacking warm characters, some watch it on drugs, and so on.
 It’s among that genre of film I like that is accepted in spite of having very little dialogue.
-I think the film succeeds in portraying the vastness and mystery of space very well.
+The film succeeds in portraying the vastness and mystery of space very well.

 I love the ambiguous ending, has Bowman been reborn as a star child, and what is next?
 Is this man’s next step in evolution?
 Or is he now a kind of God ruling over mankind?
 It still gives me chills watching the closing scene with that powerful music, where the star child seems to look back at me, and silently ask, what do you think this ending means?

 The film questions what might happen, if we came into contact with an alien life form.
 Would we even understand each other’s way of communicating and thought process?
 Would we be able to communicate with a shapeless entity?
 And are we just a piece of jigsaw in an enormous puzzle, which we have no control over, and never will be able to understand?
 2001 is a film that can reveal something new upon each viewing.
 Part of the continued interest in the film is that not everything is explained, and there are a number of things to interpret.
-More than just a film, in my opinion it takes filmmaking to a new level, there is a whole literature on 2001!
+More than just a film, it takes filmmaking to a new level, there is a whole literature on 2001!
 If you ever have the chance to see the film at the cinema, do so.
-The ultimate trip, as they say, which still manages to give me chills.
+The ultimate trip, as they say, which still manages to give the viewer chills.
 For me, one of the few films which is able to marry visuals, music and thoughtfulness.
 If only there were more directors with the ambition and imagination of Kubrick.

 Readers, any thoughts on 2001: A Space Odyssey ?